collectiveaccess/ProvidenceDocs/_source/providence/user/media/annotation_editor.rst

 .. |end| image:: end.png
           :scale: 50%

 This will set both start and endpoints for each annotated clip, whose timestmamps will appear in the metadata.
 Supply metadata for each annotation by filling out the fields to the right of the audio or video.
+Like all editors in CollectiveAccess, the annotation form can be customized with any metadata elements or relationship bundles (to entities, places, etc.) The default configuration includes Title and Annotation Properties (Start and End time codes).
+To customize the form, go to Manage-Administration-User Interfaces and open the "representation annotations" editor.
+Follow the link for more information on UI customization.

 .. image:: annotator4.png
    :align: center